 4. Offers of bonuses and incentives

 Businesses rely on a basket of financial carrots, of course, to keep performance at peak levels.
-The most common incentive, according to research in the Salary Guide, is the spot bonus for individual or group achievement, used by 37 percent of respondents’ organizations.
-Eighteen percent hand out retention bonuses, typically awarded after an employee stays on a predetermined number of months.
+The most common incentive is the spot bonus for individual or group achievement, and another is the retention bonus, typically awarded after an employee stays on a predetermined number of months.

-Profit-sharing occurs at 20 percent of companies surveyed.
-A similar tactic, used by 18 percent of respondents, is to offer stock options, restricted stocks or performance shares.
-Sixteen percent feature deferred compensation, usually in the form of pensions and retirement plans.
+Profit-sharing occurs at some companies surveyed, and a similar tactic is to offer stock options, restricted stocks or performance shares.
+Some feature deferred compensation, usually in the form of pensions and retirement plans.

 When businesses give bonuses, they almost always tie it to performance.
-What varies is the metric: 27 percent of respondents base it on individual and company performance, and 22 percent include those two factors plus team performance.
-Sixteen percent look at just individual performance.
+What varies is the metric: Some base it on individual and company performance, while others include those two factors plus team performance, or just individual performance.

 5. Raises based on performance

-Most employers tie raises to performance.
-Of the HR professionals surveyed, 72 percent said salary increases at their companies are calculated based on merit, such as hitting productivity targets or meeting goals.
-For 38 percent, wages increase in tandem with the cost of living, measured by the Consumer Price Index or annual inflation rate, currently at 2 percent.
-A smaller subset of respondents, 17 percent, raises salaries automatically according to length of service.
+Most employers tie raises to performance, such as hitting productivity targets or meeting goals.
+For others, wages increase in tandem with the cost of living, measured by the Consumer Price Index or annual inflation rate.
+Then there are companies that raise salaries automatically according to length of service.